-It is not an excuse that the responding party was intoxicated and, therefore, did not realize the incapacity of the reporting party.
+It is not an excuse that the Responding Party was intoxicated and, therefore, did not realize the incapacity of the Complainant.

-Age of Consent: Age of consent in the State of Wisconsin is 18.
-Age of consent varies by state.
+Age of Consent: Age of consent in the State of Florida is 18.
 Federal age of consent is 18.
 Sexual contact by an adult with a person younger than the age of consent may be a crime and a potential violation of this policy even if the minor wanted to engage in the act.